sukibk/finch-robot-with-openai/README.md

-Python driver V 0.0.1 for
+Python Library for Hummingbird Bit

-Written : RaghunathReddy
+Written : RaghunathReddy and Bambi Brewer

-Requirements:
-1. Bluebird conenctor
-2. Python Version > 3.2

-This is a Beta version python driver for Microbit & Hummingbird bit using the Bluebird Connector.

-Instructions to use:

-1.After installing thge Bluebird connector , connect to a microbit and hummingbirs 2.First run the example code to verify that the setup is right.

-Open command prompt or any terminal you are using and run the example.

-py -3 LED_Array_animations_buttons.py

-Change the example code to see the things change.
+Our Python library allows students to use Python to read sensors and set motors and LEDs with the Hummingbird Bit.
+To use Python with the Hummingbird Bit, you must connect to the Hummingbird Bit via bluetooth with the BlueBird Connector.

+For more information, see www.birdbraintechnologies.com/hummingbirdbit/python/